Tom Towles: Career

 In 1971, Towles began his acting career in Chicago where he performed as a member of the Organic Theater Company.
 He made his film debut portraying a minor role as a cop in Dog Day Afternoon (1975).
 Afterwards, Towles returned to Chicago to continue performing with the Organic Theater Company, as well as performing at the Goodman Theatre.
 After a decade-long hiatus, Towles returned to the screen in the film Pink Nights (1985).

 Towles made his breakthrough role as Otis in Henry: Portrait of a Serial Killer.
 His character was based on real-life serial killer Ottis Toole.

 Towles also appeared on television in such shows as Seinfeld, NYPD Blue, L.A.
 Law, ER, Star Trek: Deep Space Nine, Star Trek: Voyager and Firefly.

-Towles frequently collaborated with filmmaker Rob Zombie in several of films such as House of 1000 Corpses (2003), The Devil's Rejects (2005), Halloween (2007) and Grindhouse (2007).
+Towles frequently collaborated with filmmaker Rob Zombie, appearing in House of 1000 Corpses (2003), The Devil's Rejects (2005), Halloween (2007) and Grindhouse (2007).